BB90FR/BlackBoard/README.md

 # BlackBoard (project in French)
 BlackBoard is a prototype of what one can come up with when creating a back-office website.
-_To use: just 'npm start' within the root directory of the project_

 The idea with this project is to replicate a typical e-commerce database, designing a back-office interface that will allow admins to deal with stocks, messages from customers, pending tasks...
 All based on a NoSQL database.